 A few hours drive to the north-east of Bangkok is Khao Yai, Thailand’s oldest National Park.
 The forests of Khao Yai are home to an abundance of wildlife with wild elephants, hornbills, macaques and gibbons just some of the many species residing within the park boundaries.
 Khao Yai is also home to vast colonies of bats whose synchronised twilight departure from their caves is a spectacular sight to witness.
 Access to Khao Yai is via Pak Chong approximately 50 miles south-west of Nakhon Ratchasima city.

 Mekong River views

 Forming a natural boundary between Thailand and the neighbouring countries of Cambodia and Laos, the Mekong River provides the picturesque backdrop to a number of border towns.
-Two of the best locations in the region to enjoy the river views are Nakhon Phanom and Nong Khai.
+Three of the best locations in the region to enjoy the river views are Chiang Khan, Nakhon Phanom and Nong Khai.